Careers in the US

 “In a challenging job market, we as LSE alumni can talk to, guide, and support our LSE network.
 Our help is more important than ever!
 This network is and will continue to be a great way to stay connected.
 I encourage fellow alums to support LSE Careers and the work they do helping students and recent graduates into the workplace, and students and graduates to engage with this network for support on their career journey.”
 Allie Bobak, MSc Economy, Risk and Society

-Our Careers in the US LinkedIn Group was created to support LSE students and alumni looking to, or currently, working in the US.
-It aims to provide a platform for careers networking, connecting with organizations looking to recruit LSE graduates, and for knowledge sharing.
+Our Careers in the US LinkedIn group was created to support LSE students and alumni looking to work, or currently working, in the US.
+It aims to provide a platform for careers networking, connecting with organisations looking to recruit LSE graduates, and for knowledge sharing.

 Your Alma Matter